 Many women are known to become anaemic during pregnancy and after childbirth due to the blood loss experienced and their increased nutrient needs.
 Iron deficiency anaemia can produce feelings of tiredness and heightens the risk of infection.
 To prevent this, increase intakes of meat, green leafy vegetables and lentils or consider taking an iron supplement.

 A baby’s body typically absorbs iron better through breastmilk than from other sources because it also contains vitamin C to help with absorption through the digestive system.
-When healthy and carried to full term, newborn babies have enough iron stores to last for at least their first six months of life with many paediatricians recommending that babies need an iron supplement after six months of age.
+When healthy and carried to full term, newborn babies have enough iron stores to last for at least their first six months of life.
+With iron requirements increasing after 6 months of age, it is important to include iron-rich foods in the diet.

 Due to modern diets and lifestyles many nutrients are increasingly under represented or omitted, magnesium is one of these nutrients with seven in ten of us suffering from low levels.
 Increase your magnesium intake with foods such as green leafy vegetables, nuts, grains, meat and fish.